- Why is MA Responds necessary?

 I am already a member of my local Medical Reserve Corps.
 How does that work with MA Responds?

-This volunteer management system is a partnership of local MRCs, state MSAR volunteers, Behavioral Health Disaster Volunteers, and other volunteer organizations, coordinated administratively by DPH.
+This volunteer management system is a partnership of local MRCs, state unaffiliated volunteers, Behavioral Health Disaster Volunteers, the State of Massachusetts Animal Response Team (SMART) and other volunteer organizations, coordinated administratively by DPH.
 Under MA Responds, MRC units retain full control of their volunteers, and you would continue to work directly with your local unit.
 MRC volunteers in the volunteer management system will not be contacted or activated directly by MA Responds or the MA Department of Public Health without the permission of the local coordinator.Back to top

 I volunteer for other organizations that do not participate in MA Responds…will this interfere with that?